Llanelli: History

 Llanelli was industrialised in the early 19th century as the global centre for tinplate production.
 Lying near the Western fringe of the South Wales Coal Field, Llanelli played an important role in industry, with coal exported through three small docks along with the copper and tin produced within the town itself.
 Although Llanelli is not located within the South Wales valleys, coal from the Gwendraeth and the Loughor Valleys was transported to Llanelli for export.
 The Stepney Family and other prominent families (including the Raby family, Howard family and Cowell family), played an important role in the development of the town.
 Aside from industry, Llanelli is also renowned for its pottery, which has a unique cockerel hand-painted on each item.
-A collection of this pottery can bee seen at the Llanelli Museum in Parc Howard.
+A collection of this pottery can be seen at the Llanelli Museum in Parc Howard.

 Llanelli people are sometimes nicknamed "Turks".
 There are several theories on this nickname: Llanelli allowed the docking of a Turkish ship when Swansea dockers were on strike in the 1920s, Llanelli tinplate workers wrapped their heads like turbans to deal with sweat, or it is a reference to the 4th Battalion of the Welch Regiment fighting against the Ottoman Empire in the Middle Eastern theatre of World War I.

-The built up area, as defined by the Office for National Statistics, extends beyond the Llanelli community to include parts of the neighbouring Llanelli Rural community.
+The built-up area, as defined by the Office for National Statistics, extends beyond the Llanelli community to include parts of the neighbouring Llanelli Rural community.

-In 2024 it was announced that the town would be seeking city status.
+In March 2024, the Llanelli Chamber of Trade and Commerce, supported by the Llanelli Town Council and MP Nia Griffith, officially launched a campaign to seek city status for Llanelli.
+Advocates emphasized the bid as an opportunity to promote local culture, and attract economic investment.